caipiblack/STM32-CAN-Bus-board/README.md

   - Measure the voltage in the 3V3 pin and check that the voltage is around 3.3V.
 - If the previous tests pass, turn off the power and plug the `NUCLEO-L432KC` board in the headers then turn on the power.
   - At this point the power consumption (on 12V line) should be less than 10mA.
-- If the previous tests pass, connect the `NUCLEO-L432KC` board to the computer and flash it.
+- If the previous tests pass, connect the `NUCLEO-L432KC` board to the computer and flash it with the template project.
 - Test the CAN interface:
   - Plug a USB<>CAN device from a Linux computer to the board.
   - On the computer, execute these commands: